zibhub/GNDMS/0.6.x/installation-guide/index.md

 The command line subjects that trustroots are contained in *my-client-keystore*, which is protected by the passphrase *foo* and that the userkey is *bar*.
-Additionally the MyProxy credentials are stored for the user *mjorra*, protected by the password *myProxyPass*.
+Additionally, the MyProxy credentials are stored for the user *mjorra*, protected by the password *myProxyPass*.

 ### Trouble Shooting

-**Server responds with BAD REQUEST 400, when submit a TaskFlow** : It might by that the plug-ins for the TaskFlow aren't installed correctly.
+**Server responds with BAD REQUEST 400 after submitting a TaskFlow** : It might by that the plug-ins for the TaskFlow aren't installed correctly.
 Check if the plug-in path in your `$JETTY_HOME/gndms/grid.properties` is set correctly and that the